Mitch Buchannon: Baywatch

 Mitch briefly dated Jackie Quinn, mother of Summer, during season 4.
 She later described him as "The sweetest man I have ever met."
 Jackie differentiated herself from Mitch's other lady friends by asking him if he loved the ocean more than he loved Gayle.
 While among friends, Jackie also inferred the possibility that Mitch had used spontaneous rescue opportunities as a means of escaping intimacy.
 Mitch was also involved in an on-again, off-again relationship with Kaye, a newspaper reporter, who was played by David Hasselhoff's then wife, Pamela Bach.

 Perhaps the greatest challenge of Mitch Buchannon's life came in the two-part episode, "Shattered," where Mitch was paralyzed after being slammed three times by a wave into some rocks.
-After being hospitalized for his injuries, Mitch befriended Jason, a boy from Chicago as part of the Witness Protection Program who was confined to a wheelchair due to injuries sustained while protecting his brother from drug dealers.
+After being hospitalized for his injuries, Mitch befriended Jason, a boy from Chicago as part of the Witness Protection Program who used a wheelchair due to injuries sustained while protecting his brother from drug dealers.
 Mitch was despondent and full of grief over the prospect of never lifeguarding again, but when Jason's life was in danger from attackers, Mitch was able to move his leg again and kick a gun away from the attacker's reach.
 Mitch knew then that he was on the road to recovery, and was able to rehabilitate shortly thereafter.
 The injury was never referenced again throughout the run of Baywatch or its spinoffs.

 As Lieutenant Lifeguard, Mitch wore a khaki uniform through the first season.
 From season 2 onward, Mitch's office uniform consisted of a white polo shirt with sweats and a red jacket.
 Mitch often carried a badge and acted in a quasi-law enforcement capacity, occasionally doing mundane tasks such as checking boardwalk merchants for permits.
 Mitch also worked alongside The FBI in one episode, helping them stake out the home of a local woman believed to be involved in crime.
 Mitch's relationship with the Bureau continued into the Baywatch Nights series.

 Sometimes Mitch's work and his personal life would intersect, as he met several of the women in his life through his career.
 In one episode, Mitch met a mysterious woman named Kate McCoy, who helped him rescue a fishing trawler.
 Over the course of a day, Mitch and Kate developed a strong bond.
 After telling Mitch that she felt safe for the first time in her life, Kate died of a heart attack under mysterious circumstances outside of Mitch's tower.
 Mitch immediately perceived that foul play was involved, as young healthy women do not ordinarily suffer heart attacks.
 It was then revealed that Kate was murdered, as she was a reporter investigating a shady arms deal.
 This event served as an impetus for the lovelorn Mitch to continue branching out into his second career as a private investigator.